 Violating Temporary Restraining Order Bail Bonds

 Individuals who have been arrested for a violent crime or any type of physical, mental or emotional abuse, may be required to get a temporary restraining order bail bond.
 In circumstances where a violent act has been committed and an arrest has been made, the defendant may need a bail bond that is specifically written to address the concerns of the victim.
 If the defendant has violated the terms of a restraining order and has been arrested certain conditions may apply.
 Contact Express Bail Bonds Agency today and talk to one of their fully licensed and insured bail bondsmen today.
-The bondsman will make sure all of your questions are answered and you fully understand the consequences of violating a temporary restraining order.
+The bail bonds agent will make sure all of your questions are answered and you fully understand the consequences of violating a temporary restraining order.

 What Is A Temporary Restraining Order?